Why You Should Wake Up Early Every Morning, According to Science

 7. Waking up early has links to good grades

 Still a student?
-Many students burn the midnight oil and sleep in for hours whenever they can spare the time.
+Many students burn the midnight oil and sleep in for hours whenever they can.
 But reversing this and starting to wake up early can actually be better for your grades!
-At least, that’s what studies across Europe and America say in regards to students in university.
+At least, that’s what studies across Europe and America say in regard to students in the university.

-These studies simply found that those who wake up earlier get consistently higher grades.
+These studies found that those who wake up earlier get consistently higher grades.
 They also tend to have a higher average GPA.
-This is likely due to better time management, but it can also be because of how early risers tend to have better concentration and focus.
+This is likely due to better time management, but it can also be because early risers tend to have better concentration and focus.

-As aforementioned, those who wake up early tend to have better critical thinking skills – also crucial to college students.
+As mentioned, those who wake up early tend to have better critical thinking skills, which is also crucial to college students.

 8. You’ll sleep better

 People who need to get up early need to better plan their sleep routines.
 This allows them to have steady, reliable sleeping schedules that they follow to the letter.
-They often sleep at the same early time daily, then rise at the same time, too.
+They often sleep at the same early time daily, then rise at the same time.

-It seems like a logical conclusion: if you sleep early and wake up early, better sleep is on the horizon.
+It seems like a logical conclusion: better sleep is on the horizon if you sleep early and wake up early.
 If you keep a good, steady sleep routine that doesn’t change often, you’re teaching your body’s internal clock to operate on specific times.

 Once this internal clock is trained to your new routine, it will run in your favor.
 You’ll be sleepy when you want to be and wide awake when you need to be.
 You’ll also be able to wake up more naturally and without that groggy feeling.
 So skip sleeping in on weekends and stick to the same bed and wake times for best results.